pixlsus/website/src/drafts/pascal-calibrate/index.md

 **Attention:** This article is a work in progress, based on my own practical experience up until the time of writing, so you may want to check back periodically to see if it has been updated.

 This article outlines how you can calibrate and profile your display on Linux, assuming you have the right [equipment](http://argyllcms.com/doc/instruments.html) (either a colorimeter like for example the i1 Display Pro or a spectrophotometer like for example the ColorMunki Photo).
-For a general overview of what color management is and details about some of it’s parlance you may want to read [this](https://encrypted.pcode.nl/blog/2012/01/29/color-management-on-linux/) before continuing.
+For a general overview of what color management is and details about some of its parlance you may want to read [this](https://encrypted.pcode.nl/blog/2012/01/29/color-management-on-linux/) before continuing.

 <!-- more -->